Acropora nasuta

 Acropora nasuta is a species of branching stony coral in the family Acroporidae.
 It is native to the western and central Indo-Pacific where it is found in shallow reef habitats.
-Like other corals of the genus Acropora, it is susceptible to coral bleaching and coral diseases and the IUCN has listed it as being "Near Threatened".
+Like other corals of the genus Acropora, it is susceptible to coral bleaching and coral diseases and the IUCN has listed it as being "Endangered".

 Description

 Acropora nasuta is a small colonial coral that grows in clumps which tend to develop flat tops.
 The branches are tapering and up to 12 mm wide.
 The radial corallites usually form neat rows, sometimes being long and slender and sometimes appressed.
 The axial corallites may be larger or the same size as the radial corallites.
 The colour of this coral is creamy-white or pale brown and the branch tips are sometimes bluish.